AndersDeath/diary2/000-current.md

 # 27 May - Sonntag - Berlin - 613 Tag der Einwanderung - Hot Sunny

 Everything is really good today.
 I did a lot of things and besides that it's the last week here for me.
 I am really happy about it.
 At the same time I am a little bit nervouse.
 Step by step my documents moves from working laptop to mine one.
 I gradually saying good buy to XU company.
 It's good.
 In the evening I had a german class.
 It's really hard to learn this language.
 Surely English was also extremely difficult for me.
+But this one is much harder due to absence of vocabulary.